Tobati people: Religion

 Before the introduction of Christianity and Islam in Jayapura, the Tobati tribe still adhered to animism or belief in ancestors.
 The evidence of this can be seen in the Kariwari house buildings.
 The conical or pyramid-shaped roof is interpreted by the Tobati as a form of respect for their ancestors and to bring them closer to God.
-At that time, The Tobati community also communicated with the Sultanate of Tidore, which later spread Islam through Muhammad Asghar, a scholar from Baghdad sent by the Ottoman Empire.
+At that time, The Tobati people also communicated with the Sultanate of Tidore, which later spread Islam through Muhammad Asghar, a scholar from Baghdad sent by the Ottoman Empire.
 Because of this, there are many historical remnants of Islam, such as mosques, some of which have been turned into museums in South Jayapura.
 Hamadi clan is believed to be patrilineal descendant of a Jailolo prince who was exiled and married local chief's daughter.
 The name Hamadi is a corruption of the prince's name Ahmadi.

 Since the arrival of European missionaries, especially the Dutch, in 1910, Christianity has had a greater influence on the Tobati people's beliefs than the influence of the Sultanate of Tidore.
 The Gospel was spread in Papua, including the Tobati and Enggros villages, and the teachings of Christianity were subsequently accepted by the surrounding communities.
 Eventually, the Tobati people adhered to Christianity.
 Since the arrival of the Dutch, the mau houses were considered idols and inconsistent with Christian teachings, so the mau houses were destroyed, leaving poles the only remnants that can still be seen today.

 Transportation system

-The Tobati tribe is a community inhabiting coastal areas, hence their main mode of transportation is boats.
-The local inhabitants call it wah, which means "boat."
-The people in Tobati village and Enggros village use wah as a means of public transportation and also for fishing.
+The Tobati people is a community inhabiting coastal areas, hence their main mode of transportation is boats.
+The local inhabitants call it wah, which means 'boat'.
+The people in Tobati village and Enggros village use wah as a means of 'public transportation' and also 'for fishing'.
 Initially, rowing was used to operate the wah, but nowadays, automatic engines have been used at wah to facilitate travel.
 Previously, traveling to a certain place took about 30 minutes, but now, with engines, the journey only takes around 4 minutes.